Tawnygoody/Tarmachan/README.md

 - The blog detail page will appear differently for different blogs as not all fields are required to submit a blog.
 If all fields have been filled out it will display as follows:
     - Full width hero image with an image caption underneath.
     - Blog title, author and date the blog was uploaded followed by the first 3 paragraphs of which only the first paragraph is required.
-    - When a second image is added this will act as the parallax image between the 3rd and 4th paragraphs, and will have an image caption beneath.
+    - When a second image is added this will act as the parallax image between the 3rd and 4th paragraphs and will have an image caption beneath.
     - Paragraphs 4-6 will then display of which only paragraph 4 is required.
     - When a third image is added this will act as a text break between paragraphs 6 and 7.
 An image caption will display below the image.
-    - Pragraphs 7-9 will then display of which only paragraph 7 is required.
+    - Paragraphs 7-9 will then display of which only paragraph 7 is required.
 - I have deliberately made it that paragraphs 1, 4 and 7 are required so that there is text between each of the images.
-- On larger devices I have used an offset column so there is plenty of white space making text more readable and less condensed.
+- On larger devices, I have used an offset column so there is plenty of white space making the text more readable and less condensed.
-- For regular users there is a link to take the user back to the blogs page.
+- For regular users, there is a link to take the user back to the blogs page.
-- For super users there are links to edit and delete the blog.
+- For superusers, there are links to edit and delete the blog.

 #### Profile Page
 The user profile page is split into two parts:
 - Firstly users can update their default delivery information by filling in the form and clicking the update information button allowing for easier purchasing at checkout.
-- The second column has information about a users past orders.
-Users are able to click on the order number to take them to the checkout success page.
-Going to the confirmation page from the users profile, rather than a keep shopping link there is a link for the user to take them back to their profile.
+- The second column has information about a user's past orders.
+Users can click on the order number to take them to the checkout success page.
+Going to the confirmation page from the user's profile, rather than a keep shopping link there is a link for the user to take them back to their profile.
 A message to inform the user that this is a past order confirmation is displayed to avoid confusion.

 #### User Wishlist Page
 - This page will only be accessible to logged in users.
 If a user has not added any products to their wishlist then the user will be informed of this and a link to the all products page will be displayed.